-Osteosarcoma In Dogs
+Osteosarcoma in Dogs

 Bone Cancer in Dogs

-If you notice any changes to your dog’s leg or legs, including swelling, heat, pain, or decreased function we recommend scheduling an examination with a member of our veterinary team.
-Whether it’s a sprain, fracture, Ligament Tear, or the dreaded Osteosarcoma, early diagnosis leads to early treatment, less pain and suffering, and better outcomes.
+If you notice any changes to your dog’s leg or legs, including swelling, heat, pain, or decreased function, we recommend scheduling an examination with a member of our veterinary team.
+Whether it’s a sprain, fracture, Ligament Tear, or the dreaded Osteosarcoma, early diagnosis leads to early treatment, reduced pain and suffering, and better outcomes.
 To schedule an appointment or speak to a member of our Veterinary Team, please call one of our offices.

 World of Animals Veterinary Hospitals